Tau Moe: Later life and legacy

 Moe was an influential pioneer of the Hawaiian steel guitar who along with his wife Rose formed the core of troupe.
 The group's success coincided with increased interest in Polynesia due in part to colonialism, and exemplified by cultural fads like Tiki bars and Tiki culture.
-In 1988, ethnomusicology Bob Brozman collaborated with the Moe family in producing a new recording of their songs.
+In 1988, ethnomusicologist Bob Brozman collaborated with the Moe family in producing a new recording of their songs.
 Released in 1989, Brozman played steel guitar, with Rose on lead vocals, Tau on rhythm guitar, Dorian on second guitar, and Lani on ukulele.
 The album was included in the Library of Congress American Folklife Center American Folk Music and Folklore Recordings.

 Rose Moe died December 18, 1998.
 She was afflicted with Alzheimer's disease in the last few years of her life.
 After the family's return to Hawaii, Lani became a dance instructor at Brigham Young University–Hawaii.
 He died in 2002.
 Tau died June 24, 2004.